If youknow of some one that may be interested they should contact Nancy Blythe our Director of Human Resources or myself.

 Granovetter (1973) argued that within a social network, weak

 ties are more powerful than strong ties.
+He explained that this was

 because information was far more likely to be “diffused” through weaker ties.
 He concluded that weak ties are “indispensable to individuals’ opportunities and to their incorporation into communities while strong ties breed local cohesion.”